A Long and Proud History

 In 1934, a second professorship was appointed and from now on Sillén focused on accounting and auditing.
 Gerhard Törnqvist, the second professor, chaired the development in cost analysis and pricing, a role that was later subsumed by Paulson Frenckner, who also pioneered in the field of business economics.
 Sven-Erik Johansson, the first Ph.D. supervised by Paulson Frenckner, was in 1961 appointed the chair in accounting that had Sillén as its first tenant.

 The period from 1980 and onwards has been one of expansion and differentiation at the school.
 One of the first new chairs was in internal applications of accounting.
-Through the 1980´s and 90´s, a number of professors with a long-standing service at the School have been active at the department.
-Lars Östman, Peter Jennergren, Lars A. Samuelsson, Kenth Skogsvik and Walter Schuster hold, or have held, tenure.
+From the 1980's and onwards, a number of professors with a long-standing service at the School have been active at the department.
+Lars Östman, Peter Jennergren, Lars A. Samuelsson and Kenth Skogsvik are now Professor emeritus.